Configuration Parameters

 Default value: Path to the list of trusted certificates.
 The path depends on your GNU/Linux distribution.

-For CentOS and Fedora—a path /etc/pki/tls/certs/ca-bundle.crt.
+For CentOS and Fedora—/etc/pki/tls/certs/ca-bundle.crt.

 Changes made to the settings of the connection scanning do not influence the scanning of connections that have already been established by the applications before making changes.